-Impax is committed to ensuring the consistent harassment allegations.
-A proposal requesting exercise of voting rights associated with shares held additional pay gap reporting also received in investment mandates, where proxy voting has significant support of 40%.
-Impax voted in favor been delegated to us.
-Through the implementation of both proposals.
-Following the shareholder vote, of the proxy voting policy, Impax aims to enhance Microsoft indicated that it would provide expanded disclosure addressing both issues. the long-term value of its shareholdings, foster clear corporate governance best practices and promote Impax voted in favor of two proposals at Union greater accountability and transparency in the Pacific Corp - one requesting EEO-1 workforce companies we have invested in.
+Impax is committed to ensuring the consistent exercise of voting rights associated with shares held in investment mandates, where proxy voting has been delegated to us.
+Through the implementation of the proxy voting policy, Impax aims to enhance the long-term value of its shareholdings, foster clear corporate governance best practices and promote greater accountability and transparency in the companies we have invested in.

-We are pleased to note that general investor interest in proxy voting has increased significantly over report.
-Both proposals received more than 80% shareholder support. the last years, primarily manifesting itself in more detailed and more frequent reporting requests on Impax withheld its support from the proposed Impax's proxy voting.
-To date, we have observed election of board members at Natus Medical some client interest in enhanced access to proxy due to the absence of racial or ethnic diversity voting arrangements.
-We anticipate that more among the directors.
-We discussed our rationale discussions about this may arise in the future, given with company management.
-In August 2021, the recent public enquiries around better alignment company announced the appointment of two between asset managers and asset owners voting directors who enhanced the overall diversity objectives and enhanced stewardship dialogue.
-We of the board. welcome that dialogue.
+We are pleased to note that general investor interest in proxy voting has increased significantly over the last years, primarily manifesting itself in more detailed and more frequent reporting requests on Impax's proxy voting.
+To date, we have observed some client interest in enhanced access to proxy voting arrangements.
+We anticipate that more discussions about this may arise in the future, given recent public enquiries around better alignment between asset managers and asset owners voting objectives and enhanced stewardship dialogue.
+We welcome that dialogue.